Low-Maintenance Houseplants That Will Live Even When You're Away

-Whether you're a green thumb or not, here are the top five sturdy, indoor plants that will be self-sufficient while you're away.
+Whether you're a green thumb or not, here are the top six sturdy, indoor plants that will be self-sufficient while you're away.
 Bonus: They can also survive those stretches when you are at home but may be forgetful that you actually have houseplants.

 This plant might just come in at number one for being the toughest houseplant ever, but not many people know about it.
 With attractive waxy leaves and underground tubers, ZZ plant stores available water in its tubers and can survive for months before craving more.
 Grow this unsung hero in low light for best growth.

 Also known as mother-in-law's tongue or ribbon plant, the snake plant is a tough survivor.
 Boasting stiff, waxy, upright blades that come in several variegated forms, this modern-looking plant thrives on being ignored and pot bound.
 Place snake plant in moderate to bright light.
 Bonus: This plant works the night shift (other plants work during the day), taking in carbon dioxide and other noxious chemicals in household air and releasing fresh oxygen.